Piaggio

-Piaggio's subsidiaries employ a total of 7,053 employees and produced a total of 519,700 vehicles in 2014.
-The manufacturer has six research-and-development centers and operates in over 50 countries.
+Piaggio Group's subsidiaries employ a total of 7,053 employees and produced a total of 519,700 vehicles in 2014.
+The manufacturer has six research-and-development centres and operates in over 50 countries.

 History

 In 1882, Enrico Piaggio purchased land in Sestri Ponente (Genoa) to set up a timber yard.
-Two years later, in 1884, his 20-year-old son, Rinaldo Piaggio (1864–1938), founded Piaggio & C. The company initially built locomotives and railway carriages but in 1917, towards the end of World War I, Rinaldo Piaggio turned to the military sector.
-To begin, the company produced MAS anti-submarine motorboats, aeroplanes and seaplanes under Ansaldo, Macchi, Caproni, and Dornier licenses but later progressed to vehicles constructed according to Piaggio's own drawings.
+Two years later, in 1884, his 20-year-old son, Rinaldo Piaggio (1864–1938), founded Piaggio & C. The company initially built locomotives and railway carriages.
+In 1917, towards the end of World War I, Rinaldo Piaggio turned to the military sector: The company started to produce MAS anti-submarine motorboats, aeroplanes and seaplanes under Ansaldo, Macchi, Caproni, and Dornier licenses.
+Later the company progressed to vehicles constructed according to Piaggio's own drawings.

 Between 1937 and 1939 Piaggio achieved 21 world records with its aircraft and engines built at the company's new factory in Pontedera, culminating in the four-engine Piaggio P.108 bomber.
 Rinaldo died in 1938, by which time Piaggio was owned by multiple shareholders within the family, along with the entrepreneur Attilio Odero.
 Management of the company passed to his sons Enrico and Armando.
 By 1940 Piaggio was manufacturing trains, nautical fittings, aircraft engines, aeroplanes, trucks, trams, buses, funiculars and aluminium windows and doors.
 The Pontedera plant was destroyed by Allied bombing and production activities were relocated to the Biella area.

 After the war, Enrico Piaggio decided to diversify the company's activities outside the aeronautical industry to address a perceived need for a modern, affordable mode of transport for the Italian mass market.
 The first attempt, based on a small motorcycle made for parachutists, was known as the MP5 and nicknamed the "Paperino" (the Italian name for Donald Duck) because of its strange shape.
 Ultimately Enrico Piaggio did not like it and asked Corradino D'Ascanio to redesign it.